ECCC-MSC/open-data/scripts/README.md

 * For raw text output:
  * Removes images
  * Removes breadcrumbs
- * Removes the notice of authoritative version
+ * Removes the landing readme.md with the language toggle as well as the notice of authoritative version
  * Change relative URLs to absolute paths

 ## Requirements